TeamNCMC/features-from-dlc/README.md

        animal70_20mW_blabla.h5 -> "control"
        animal71_10mW_blabla.h5 -> "low"
        animal81_20mW_blabla.h5 -> "high"
+    - `paired_tests` : Whether the conditions are paired or not, eg. if the same subject appears in several conditions, in which case all pairs of conditions should involve at least one time the same animal.
 1. Fill the `- Outputs` section.
-Basically specify the directory where to put the results (summary and figures) by setting the `outdir` variable.
+Specify the directory where to put the results (summary and figures) by setting the `outdir` variable.
 1. Fill the `- Options` section.
 Those are the display options, eg. what to plot and how.
 The `plot_options` should be a dictionnary with the following keys :
    - `plot_pooled`: `None` or a list of conditions (`["a"]` or `["a", "b"]`).
 Conditions whose trials are pooled to plot a pooled mean and sem.
 Useful when conditions are "Control" and "Injected" for example.
 If `None`, this is not plotted.
    - `plot_trials`: `True` or `False`.
 Whether to plot individual trials.
 When there are a lot, it's a good idea not to show them to not clutter the graphs.